timea-varju-px/test-migration/003-test-update/physics-tag-in-frontmatter.md

 ---
-title: checking front matter with the physics tag
+title: Checking front matter with the physics tag
 physics: Metaphysics
 ---